victorbofill/rpghelper/README.md

 Oh hello!
 This is just an app to help me run the RPG game that I made, Quan.
 It doesn't have any sort of authorization as I just run it locally.
 It's also pretty sloppy because I just work on it as I have time.
 If you're a potential employer, don't refrain from looking; just keep in mind that this project is the roughest of drafts :)

 * Jan.
-11
+16
 The basic, basic functionality is done.
 It's all vertically plugged in.
 Right now, though, every component displays all data, without regard for the actual database structure.
-I'm considering just removing Redux, actually, because I'm not convinced that I need persistent data across components, as there's only one branch displayed at a time.
+I'm considering just removing Redux, actually, because I'm not convinced that I need persistent data across all components anyway.

-The `supercomponent` branch is an experimental thing I'm playing with.
-Most of the components are nearly identical, and I'm working on a way to have the code do the work for me of creating them all.
+The `supercomponent` branch started as an experiment wherein I was creating one giant component that I could just give a 'type' and it would use that to generate itself as whatever type that was.
+But that's what just... creating a component is...
+So I'm breaking it down into pieces.
+Right now I've got the ContainerHeader and Routes components, which can be used with containers to generate their headers and routes.
+Next I'll create one for their children.

 The `edits` branch is another experimental thing to create a dynamic Edit component that I can use for any component.
 I'll play with that some more as well, after I've finished hard-coding everything.